cladg92/myFlix-client/README.md

 # myFlix-client

-## Project Description
+## Description

 This project was part of the [Career Foundry Full Stack Web Development course](https://careerfoundry.com/en/courses/become-a-web-developer/).

-SPA application called myFlix built using React and based on the existing server-side code (i.e., [myflixapi92](https://myflixapi92.herokuapp.com/documentation/)).
+Single-page application (SPA) built using React that fetches data from the movie API (i.e., [myflixapi92](https://myflixapi92.herokuapp.com/documentation/)).

-## Get started

-- Clone the project
-- Run npm install to install all dependencies

 ## Views and Features